 Redundancy announcements are not just a one-off event.
-It’s easy to breath a sigh of relief once the news it out, however this is the most important time to plan extra engagement.
-You’ll be judged on your conversations with people throughout the process – how you support them, how you face into questions and how you make them feel.
+It’s easy to breathe a sigh of relief once the news is out, however, this is the most important time to plan extra engagement.
+You’ll be judged on your conversations with people throughout the process – how you support them, how you face questions, and how you make them feel.

 Create a robust measurement and feedback process so you know how people feel and what they want to know next.

 Don’t just focus on the people who might leave.
 You need to bolster the people who’ll stay.
 They might feel guilty, or awkward that they’re staying while friends are leaving.
 Talk confidently about the future.